 Markets are too complacent about inflation risks in 2018.
 We believe wage and core inflation should still climb in the US and Europe in the coming months, and more quickly than the market expects.

 Monetary policy complacency

-We expect the Fed to raise short-term interest rates three times; the European Central Bank (ECB) to cease its asset purchase programme from September and raise short-term rates by 10bp in December; and the Bank of England to raise rates by a cumulative 50bp in 2018.
+We expect the Fed to raise short-term interest rates four times; the European Central Bank (ECB) to cease its asset purchase programme from September and raise short-term rates by 10bp in December; and the Bank of England to raise rates by a cumulative 50bp in 2018.
 The exception to this global process of policy normalisation is likely to be Japan.